 As a consequence of this 2-degree warming, the 21st century will not be easy for many humans.
 But for hundreds of millions of people the 20th century, and all the others preceding it, were also marked by periods of tremendous suffering.
 People have lived through famines and world wars and global epidemics, and the survivors picked up the pieces and move on.

-At the same time across the coming decades, technological and social progress in many places on earth opens up new opportunities in education, health, and nutrition.
+At the same time across the coming decades, technological and social progress in many places on earth opens up new opportunities in education, environmental education, health, and nutrition.
 The application of sustainable, circular-economy business models begins to reduce most forms of pollution.
 Global population peaks.
 And perhaps most importantly, by 2080, very cheap solar energy and storage is ubiquitous across the planet.
 This solar dominance will eliminate the energy poverty that today holds back so many people, and end the corrosive politics of global monopoly control over energy as well.

 Solar everywhere will also be the key to the resilience of global systems of trade, industry and agriculture.
 Cheap energy is the lifeblood of modern civilization.
 The ecological economist Herman Daly once wrote that following a new dark age, industrial civilization could never again arise.
 The reason?
 We have burned up all the easily accessible, high BTU fuels—oil, coal and natural gas—so the industrial revolution can never be replicated.
 Future post-apocalypse humans would be limited to animal power and wood-burning technologies.
 And indeed, until very recently, the fossil fuel system was the one fragile, highly centralized link on which the whole chain of global industrial civilization depended.
 In the last few years, however, we have superseded that link.
 Soon, with access to cheap, decentralized energy everywhere, regional collapse or war will no longer threaten the social and economic systems of the rest of the world.